Our Mission is Safety

 The number of deaths from bicycle incidents increased 29% over an eight-year period, from 793 in 2010 to 1,024 in 2017, according to Injury Facts®.
 Of the 1,024 bicyclist deaths in 2017, 679 involved motor vehicles.

-With about 80 million bicyclists sharing the road with motorized vehicles, it is vital bicyclists take the following safety precautions.
+With about 80 million bicyclists sharing the road with motorized vehicles, it is vital bicyclists – and drivers – take some safety precautions.

 Always inspect your bike prior to riding.

 Helmets appropriate for bicycling should be worn by everyone – adults and children – on every bike ride regardless of length of the ride.
 Make certain the helmet is certified by the Consumer Product Safety Commission.